knightr1d3r007/OWASP_IOTgoat_for_A5-V11_mini_router/README.md

 While holding the reset button, power the A5-V11 device. (keep holding the reset button for 10 seconds, the release the button).
 Your USB flash drive will light up and the OpenWRT custom image will be installed/flashed.
-Leave your device aloine, wait a minute.
+Leave your device alone, wait a minute.
 Now, your IOTgoat is ready to be hacked.

 5.- Head to the challenges section of OWASP/IOTgoat and start hacking this little device.